 - 1. SSH to the ThreatQ command line and elevate your user privilege to root or sudo. - 2.
 Change the directory to /var/www/api. - 3.
-Choose one of the following options: - To create a backup that includes a Threat Library re-index, run the following command:
+Choose one of the following options: - To create a backup that includes the threat intelligence data index, run the following command:

 '''

-<> sudo php artisan threatq:backup
+sudo php artisan threatq:backup

 '''

-To create a backup that excludes a Threat Library re-index, run the following command:
+To create a backup that excludes the threat intelligence data index, run the following command:

+'''

-<> sudo php artisan threatq:backup --exclude-solr
+sudo php artisan threatq:backup --exclude-solr

+'''